 1

-Don't assume the client's insurance covers work in progress.
-Contract works insurance protects the build against fire, storm, vandalism, and accidental damage during construction.
-Many contracts require the builder to arrange this cover.
+Never assume the client's insurance will protect work in progress.
+Contract works insurance covers the build against fire, storm, vandalism, and accidental damage during construction.
+Many building contracts require the builder to arrange this cover, and the cost is typically factored into the project price.

 2